 - 1. An identifying number.
 Use any number, like a survey station mark. - 2.
-The approximate distance along the current rod (if halfway along a 10 ft. rod, enter 5 ft.). - 3.
+The approximate distance along the current rod (if halfway along a 3 m rod, enter 1.5 m). - 3.
 The distance of the drill head to the right or left of the feature (perpendicular).
 In the preceding image, because the drill head is to the right of the fire hydrant "feature", the pin is recorded as to the right.